 This effectively means that Arunachal Pradesh, Nagaland and Mizoram along with almost entire Meghalaya and small parts of Assam and Tripura would stay out of the purview of the CAB.
 It also says people holding Overseas Citizen of India (OCI) cards- an immigration status allowing the holder (of foreign citizenship but Indian origin) to live and work in India indefinitely – can lose their status if they violate any law or commit a major offense.

-The question that’s been nagging everyone is – what exactly is the controversy that sparked protests so violent that paramilitary forces had to be deployed?
+The question that’s been nagging everyone is – what exactly is the a public disagreement or heated discussion. that sparked protests so violent that paramilitary forces had to be deployed?
 The first thing to be conscious about is that Assam becoming the theatre of violent protest is different from the opposition’s gripe.
 They have the same sentiment but vastly different reasons.